BlankDigitalMedia/blank-site/PHASE_2_CHANGES.md

 ### Added/Modified ✅
 1. **New Newsletter Section** with SMB-focused copy:
-   - Old: "Join the lab notes — occasional updates, no spam"
+   - Old: "Join the lab notes: occasional updates, no spam"
    - New: "Practical fixes for Southwest Michigan small businesses.
 1–2 emails per month.
 No agency fluff."

 2. **Streamlined Builder Notes**: